 How you can arrange to see your own records

 Everyone has the right to see the information that is kept in their medical records.
-If you want to see them, you should make a request at reception.
+If you want to see them, you must make a request at reception and complete an application form.
 We are normally obliged to let you see the information and also to explain any part of the record which you do not understand.

 Copies of letters about you